AbigailNitro/CIS185-work/MidtermProject/README.md

         ## 7. AI Tools Used
-        I used chatGPT one time to check a problem i was having with the grid box, turns out I messed up on the quotes, thats it.
+        I used chatGPT one time to check a problem i was having with the grid box, turns out I messed up on the quotes. google ai gave me the syntax for fs.existsSync.

         ## 8. Future Improvements
         Finish all the character pages.